nutchanonj/optimization_codes/minimizer_search_2var/readme.md

-# Searching minimizer of 2-variable function.
+# Searching for a minimizer of a 2-variable function.

-This work uses Newton's method to find search directions for finding minimizer.
-The line search algorithm is golden section search.
+This work uses Newton's method to find search directions for finding a minimizer.
+The line search algorithm is the golden section search.
 If Newton's method does not work, use the steepest descent instead.

-The Newton's method is contained in a function `Newton.m`.
-For further detail, please refer to the report in a pdf format.
+Newton's method is contained in a function `Newton.m`.
+For further details, please refer to the report in a PDF format.

 The golden line search subproblem is given in `golden.m`.